Reyleth/T1A2-Portfolio/README.md

 ![Blogs page image](./docs/imgs/blogs_page_image.png)

 The blog page also makes use of the "link tiles" I made and reuses the styling from the projects portion.
 Similarly to the projects page a CSS grid layout is used to show each blog post simply with a title and date posted.
 Each of these blog links connect to a deeper html file that displays the full blog with an image in each for viewer engagement.
-Currently this is all done through static webpages however in a future update I would like to add Javascript to make the blogs dynamic and gain the ability to add new blogs to the page.
+Currently this is all done through static webpages however in a future update I would like to add JavaScript to make the blogs dynamic and gain the ability to add new blogs to the page.

 ### Individual Blog Posts